demisto/content/Packs/CounterCraft/Integrations/CounterCraft/README.md

 3. Click __Add instance__ to create and configure a new integration instance.
     * __Name__: a textual name for the integration instance.
     * __Deception Director Domain or IP Address__: for example, https://192.168.1.1
-    * __Fetch incidents__: if you select this option, your notifications in the Deception Director will be created as Demisto incidents.
+    * __Fetch incidents__: if you select this option, your notifications in the Deception Director will be created as Cortex XSOAR incidents.
     * __Incident type__
     * __API Key  for Deception Director connection__: paste your API Key.
     * __Secret Key for Deception Director connection__: paste your Secret Key.